core-wg/oscore-edhoc/draft-ietf-core-oscore-edhoc.md

 ## Server Processing {#server-processing}

-When receiving a request containing the EDHOC option, i.e., an EDHOC + OSCORE request, the Server MUST perform the following steps.
+In order to process a request containing the EDHOC option, i.e., an EDHOC + OSCORE request, the Server MUST perform the following steps.

-1. Check that the payload of the EDHOC + OSCORE request is a CBOR sequence composed of two CBOR byte strings.
+1. Check that the EDHOC + OSCORE request includes the OSCORE option and that the request payload is a CBOR sequence composed of two CBOR byte strings.
 If this is not the case, the Server MUST stop processing the request and MUST reply with a 4.00 (Bad Request) error response.

 2. Extract EDHOC message_3 from the payload of the EDHOC + OSCORE request, as the first CBOR byte string in the CBOR sequence.